srid/purescript-book-sources/chapter5.md

 0
 ```

-Array literal patterns allow us to match arrays of a fixed length, but PureScript does _not_ provide any means of matching arrays of an unspecified length.
-In older versions of the compiler, a feature called _cons patterns_ provided a way to break arrays into their head element and tail, but due to the poor performance of immutable arrays in Javascript, this feature was removed.
+Array literal patterns allow us to match arrays of a fixed length, but PureScript does _not_ provide any means of matching arrays of an unspecified length, since destructuring immutable arrays in these sorts of ways can lead to poor performance.
 If you need a data structure which supports this sort of matching, the recommended approach is to use `Data.List`.
 Other data structures exist which provide improved asymptotic performance for different operations.

 ## Record Patterns and Row Polymorphism